AriannaBourke/CORDSS-App/README.md

-# CORDSS (Childhood Onset Rare Disease Selfcare Support) App
+# Childhood Onset Rare Disease Selfcare Support (CORDSS) App

 Helping children with chronic health conditions manage their medicial notes as they transition into adulthood.